khalyomede/laravel-api-generator/README.md

 The main advantage is to make an API quickly.
 The ultimate goal is to let you focus on things that have a value, like user interfaces and innovations.

 ## Limitations
-- For now, if you try to run another time the command, this will not override previous routes but instead this will add again all the necessary routes.
-This has no impact in the final usage, but this can make the file `/routes/api.php` a little bit overwhelmed if you run it several times.
+- ~~For now, if you try to run another time the command, this will not override previous routes but instead this will add again all the necessary routes.
+This has no impact in the final usage, but this can make the file `/routes/api.php` a little bit overwhelmed if you run it several times~~ **fixed** since `v0.12.0`.
 - The code of each models is not as clear as it should be.
 An effort should be made to re-order the variables.
 - ~~Currently there is no checking if you specify table that does not exists in filters option like `--table`.
 They will be "available" but will throw a fatal exception because the related table does not exists when you will browse the related API routes.
 Futures update will check the existence of the table prior its processing~~ **fixed** since `v0.1.1`.
 - If you specify a prefix for your tables, you will still need to constantly prepend this prefix to the filters (like `--table` and `noTable`).
 An effort should be made to automatically add the prefix if needed.